Hungarian Liberal Party: Alliance with the Democratic Coalition

-In the 2018, Anett Bősz was elected to the National Assembly from the joint MSZP–P list.
+In the 2018 parliamentary election, Anett Bősz was elected to the National Assembly from the joint MSZP–P list.
 Under the agreement, she became a member of the Dialogue for Hungary (PM) parliamentary group.
 Ten days after the inaugural meeting of the new national assembly, Anett Bősz left the Dialogue faction on 18 May 2018.
 It was revealed that Socialist party chairman Gyula Molnár, prime minister-candidate Gergely Karácsony and Liberal party chairman Fodor agreed before the election that the MSZP would allocate 60 million HUF annually to MLP from its own state budget, unless the party started separately.
 However, the MSZP party leadership did not know about this and the party did not consent to it, which also raised suspicions of illicit party support.
 Bősz's withdrawal reduced the faction's membership to less than five, which would have resulted in its dissolution.
 However, Tamás Mellár, an independent Member of Parliament, joined the Dialogue faction on 20 May.

 Bősz was an independent MP from May 2018 to December 2019.
-In April 2019, Fodor resigned the MLP's chairman position and Bősz was elected as his successor in December 2019.
-She joined the Democratic Coalition group in the National Assembly in the same month.
+In August 2019, Fodor resigned the MLP's chairman position and Bősz was elected as his successor in December 2019.
+She joined the DK faction in the National Assembly in the same month.
 Under her presidency, the MLP gradually became a de facto satellite party of the Democratic Coalition.
 Its members, Bősz herself and Ádám Sermer ran under DK banner in both 2021 opposition primary and 2022 Hungarian parliamentary election.
-Only another member Viktor Szabadai announced his candidacy in Csorna constituency under MLP banner in the 2022 national election; if the party did not run in the election, the court would dissolve it under current law (since it did not run under its own banner in 2018 too).
-Szabadai asked opposition voters not to vote for him but to support the candidate of the United for Hungary, of which DK (and thus MLP) is a member.
-Both Bősz and Sermer were defeated by the candidates of Fidesz in their respective constituencies in the 2022 election, leaving the Liberal Party without parliamentary representation after eight years.
+Only another member Viktor Szabadai announced his candidacy in Csorna constituency under MLP banner in the 2022 national election; if the party did not run in the election, the court would dissolve it under current law (since it did not run under its own banner in 2018 either).
+Szabadai asked opposition voters not to vote for him but to support the candidate of the United for Hungary, of which DK (and thus MLP) was a member.
+Both Bősz and Sermer were defeated by the candidates of Fidesz in their respective constituencies in the 2022 election, leaving the MLP without any parliamentary representation after eight years.
+Following the 2022 election, while MLP is a technically defunct party without any activity, its politicians are affiliated with the Democratic Coalition.